alperenozdnc/ezcli/docs/EXAMPLE.md

 the aliases are defined using the `CLI_ALIASES` macro provided in `include/opt.h`.

 it expands to:

 ```c
 // CLI_ALIASES(a, b, c, d)
 (char *[]){a, b, c, d, NULL};
 ```

-this macro is just to save you time wasted creating variables / casting, you you don't really have to use it if you don't want.
+this macro is just to save you time wasted creating variables / casting, you don't really have to use it if you don't want.

 the description is what's shown in the help command, and `want_input` obviously specifies if the option wants input or not.